500 million learners.

 Cued Recall

-A rule is explained, then drilled immediately after.
-You're drawing from working memory, not long-term linguistic storage.
-The context forces only one answer.
+A rule is explained, then drilled seconds later.
+You're pulling from working memory, not long-term storage, and the setup allows exactly one answer.
 You're filling a hole, not building a wall.

 Production Score: 4/10